What Does Owner Financing Refer To?

 The deal can be closed immediately

-Since the arrangement is only between the seller and the buyer, there are not much waiting time and paper works involved.
+Since the arrangement is only between the seller and the buyer, there is not much waiting time and paper works involved.
 There is also no need to wait for loan approval.

 The process is basically straightforward and the agreement terms are internal or just based on what the seller and buyer had agreed on.

 One major advantage of Owner Financing is that the buyer can save money on bank fees, the cost of the appraisal, and other documentation.
 The process is also fairly simple because once an arrangement has been made, the seller can prepare and discuss all the terms involved in the transaction outright and may further ask for specific requirements as part of the deal.

 Allows flexibility in the amount of down payment